 Reedley College has a strong commitment to educational quality, integrity, effectiveness, and student success.
 The college would like to thank the ACCJC for its work in helping to ensure these attributes stay at the forefront of all Reedley College activities and planning.
 The college is confident that it has fulfilled each of the six sub parts of the integrated planning recommendation (College Recommendation 1) as evidenced by the implementation of the college budget allocation process.

-Information concerning Reedley College’s removal from Warning status with the ACCJC was communicated to the campus community on February 14, 2013.
+Information concerning Reedley College’s removal from warning status with the ACCJC was communicated to the campus community on February 14, 2013.
 As directed in the commission letter dated February 11, 2013, the Follow-Up Report, Follow-Up Visit Report, and commission action letter was immediately available to signatories, the Board of Trustees, the district chancellor as well as campus and local community members through emails, meetings, and the college website [Chancellor’s Friday memo to SCCCD trustees, President’s email to Chancellor, Exec Cabinet minutes].
 The interim president also included these documents in his weekly email to the Reedley, Madera, and Oakhurst faculty, staff, and administrators [804].

 Answer directly (pg 13 ACCJC letter) – that the budget allocation process is in place – The new Budget Allocation process was piloted in 2012-2013 and will be fully implemented in 2013-2014.
-The Budget Development Process, which includes the Budget Development Planning Calendar and the Budget Request Worksheets, have been completed and approved through all the college governance groups [______].
-The budget committee took the following steps to ensure that all constituency groups had input and understanding of the process:
+The budget development process, which includes the Budget Development Planning Calendar and the Budget Request Worksheets, have been completed and approved through all the college governance groups [______].
+The Budget Committee took the following steps to ensure that all constituency groups had input into and understanding of the process:

-The new budget request worksheets were presented to Academic Senate, College Council, Classified Senate, Strategic Planning Committee, & department chairs meetings for input between October 2012 and January 2013 [______].
+The new budget request worksheets were presented to Academic Senate, , Classified Senate, the Strategic Planning Committee, & department chair meetings for input between October 2012 and January 2013 [______].

 Recommendations from these groups were evaluated by the budget committee and updates to the Budget Request Worksheet were made during January 2013 [_________].